cryptobuks1/Crown-PHP-Tools/README.md

 ## "listtransactions.php" Function
 For non wordpress use, this function will show the last 50 transactions made from the admin/owerner wallet.
 For wordpress use, this function shows the logged in user their last n number of transactions.

+## "getbalance.php" Function
+For non wordpress use, this function will show the total balance of the admin/owerner wallet.
+For wordpress use, this function shows the logged in users account balance